pgEdge/spock/docs/README.md

-# Spock
+# Spock 3.x

 The spock extension provides logical & (optionally bi-directional) replication for PostgreSQL 13+.
-Our initial version is based on technology originally developed by 2ndQuadrant in the BDR2 & then pgLogical projects.
+Our initial version is based on technology originally developed by 2ndQuadrant in the BDR2 & pgLogical2 projects.

 We use the following terms to describe data streams between nodes:
 * Nodes - PostgreSQL database instances